PLANNING FOR YOUR SESSION

 3. For your little ones, let me help get them to smile.
 Never force them.
 It will have the opposite effect, every time.

 4. Ladies, bring your makeup bag and hair styling tools to freshen up your look in between clothing changes as needed.

-6. Don't forget your wardrobe accessories: earrings, necklaces, scarves, cardigans, blazer, etc.
+6. Accessorize.
+Don't forget your earrings, necklaces, scarves, cardigans, blazer, hats, sunglasses, etc.

 7. Moisturize your skin.
 Don't forget your elbows and hands.
 Vaseline, Shea butter, or Eucerin work great!
-Ensure nails are neat, clean and trimmed because they will show up well in your photos.
+Ensure fingernails are neat, clean and trimmed because they will show up well in your photos.

 8. Clothing: Ensure your outfits are ironed/pressed as we cannot remove wrinkles during editing.
 Wear comfortable shoes that you can walk in.
-Bring a long warm coat, heavy cardigan/jacket if your shoot day is in winter.
+Dress appropriately for the weather i.e. bring a long warm coat, layer with a cardigan/jacket if your shoot day is in winter.

-9. If needed, bring a snack for little ones, but ensure the snacks contain no color dyes that will stain their clothes, hands, and faces at the session.
+9. Please have cool water in the summer months to stay hydrated.
+If needed, bring a snack for little ones, but ensure the snacks contain no color dyes that will stain their clothes, hands, and faces at the session.

 Thank you for allowing me the opportunity to capture these precious moments in time for your family.
 It truly means the world to me and I know your photographs will create unforgettable memories for generations to come.
 Please do not hesitate to let me know if there is anything I can do to make our time together go smoothly.